 Expand your knowledge of music performance with our master's degree at the University of Southampton.
-Our programme gives you the opportunity to specialise in various elements of musical performance.
-You'll graduate with the knowledge and skills for a career in music or further research on a PhD.
+Whether you are a classical pianist, a jazz-and-pop musician, an opera singer, or a musical theatre performer, our programme gives you the opportunity to specialise in various elements of musical performance.
+You'll graduate with the knowledge and skills for a career in music or further study.

-Our MMus Music Performance master's degree gives you the opportunity to specialise in various elements of musicology.
+Our MMus Music Performance master's degree gives you the opportunity to specialise in various elements of the field.
 On this course, you'll study: